 - Bachelor of Theology from the Latin American Faculty of Theology

 WAYS TO SUPPORT

-Mario by making a financial donation using your credit or debit card.
+Mario by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Learn more about where this ministry happens

 Among poor but passionate people, family connections and festive occasions bring joy to life

 Aside from the popular tourist spots of the Bay Islands and the Mayan ruins of Copán, the pristine Caribbean beauty of Honduras remains little known to international visitors.

 But the country's exports are familiar abroad, especially in the United States.
 The natural resources of Honduras supply the trade of coffee, sugar cane and tropical fruit, as well as petroleum and textiles.
 Yet economic growth is limited by political instability and drug cartels that compromise security and development.

 The people of Honduras show great passion for soccer and enjoy festive occasions with music and traditional punta dancing.
 They tend to keep their religious beliefs to themselves.

 Extended families often live in close proximity.
 Hondurans welcome the company of friends and guests on the front porches of their homes, and communities gather on central plazas in most towns.